lcamichigan/lease/README.md

 "Name": "John Doe"
 ```

-Keep in mind:

-* If you use a Gmail account, you don’t need to change the SMTP host or port
-* Dates are formatted as YYYY-MM or YYYY-MM-DD
+Dates are formatted as YYYY-MM or YYYY-MM-DD

 The list of monthly rents (starting with `["2017-08", 700]`) assumes a
 fall/winter lease with rent at $700/month.
 See